opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/parse-json.md

 nav_order: 45
 ---

-# Parse JSON
+# Parse_JSON

-The `Parse_json` processor parses JSON data for an event, including any nested fields.
+The `Parse_JSON` processor parses JSON data for an event, including any nested fields.
 The processor extracts the JSON pointer data and adds the input event to the extracted fields.

 ## Configuration